 Dip the pruning equipment in an anti-fugal formulation before pruning.

 Blight spreads quickly through the garden soil bed.
-Rotate the garden crops, at least 3 times per year.
+Rotate the garden crops each year.